MysteryBlokHed/DisneyPlusTogether/README.md

 ## About
 Disney Plus Together has a Chrome extension to be installed, and a server that needs to be run for it to work.
 There are currently no Disney Plus Together servers running, so you will have to download and run a server yourself. **If you would like to use this with friends on a different network, you will need to set up port forwarding to the machine running the server.**
 The extension is JavaScript and does not need anything else to be run.
-The server is a Python Flask server.
+The server is a Python WebSocket server.

 ## Requirements (Server)
 - Python 3.6 | 3.7 | 3.8